ActiveLogin/ActiveLogin.Authentication/docs/articles/bankid.md

 The BankIdBuilder has an extension method `AddSimulatedBankIdApiError` that can be used to simulate errors.
 The method takes the parameters:
 - `errorRate`: The rate of errors to simulate, a value between 0 and 1.
 For example, 0.5 will simulate an error in 50% of the requests.
 - `errors`: The errors that will be used to simulate.
-The errors are defined in a Dictionary with the key being an `ErrorCod e` Enum and the value being the ErrorDescription.
+The errors are defined in a Dictionary with the key being an `ErrorCode` Enum and the value being the ErrorDescription.
 - `varyErrorTypes`: If true, the error type will be varied between the errors in the list.
 If false, the same random error type will be used for all API calls.

 #### Simulated API error usage